-- Note 1: Bicycle lane is defined in rule 153, bus lane is defined in rule 154, tram lane is defined in rule 155, tramway is defined in rule 155A, transit lane is defined in rule 156, truck lane is defined in rule 157, and public bus, public minibus, taxi, tram and tram tracks are defined in the dictionary. - Note 2: Rule 76 deals with drivers keeping clear of trams travelling in tram lanes or on tram tracks marked on each side by a yellow line. - Note 3: Part 11, Division 6 deals with driving in bicycle lanes, bus lanes, tram lanes, tramways, transit lanes and truck lanes. - (4) A driver must not stop in a bus only lane unless the driver: - (a) is driving a public bus and is dropping off, or picking up, passengers; and - (b) is permitted to drive in the bus only lane under the Australian Road Rules or another law of this jurisdiction.
+- Note 1: Tram lane is defined in rule 155, tramway is defined in rule 155A, and tram and tram tracks are defined in the dictionary. - Note 2: Rule 76 deals with drivers keeping clear of trams travelling in tram lanes or on tram tracks marked on each side by a yellow line. - (4) A driver must not stop in a bus only lane unless the driver is driving a public bus and is dropping off, or picking up, passengers.

-Note: Public bus is defined in the dictionary and bus only lane is defined in rule 154A.
+Note: Bus only lane is defined in rule 154A.